 When refugees come to the U.S., they are put on a path to legal permanent residency.
 One year after arrival they can apply for a Green Card, and five years after arrival they can study to take the citizenship exam.

 Many Afghans who arrived in the past few months, however, have been given a status called “humanitarian parole.”
 That means that while they are temporarily allowed to stay in the country, they are not guaranteed a path to legal permanent residence and eventual citizenship.
-Instead, they have to apply for permanent protection through the U.S. asylum system, which already has a backlog of nearly 2 million cases.
+Instead, they have to apply for permanent protection through the U.S. asylum system, which is already facing a backlog of cases.
 This pathway is made even more complicated by the fact that many Afghans may have been advised to destroy professional and identifying documents and other information that could otherwise be used to pursue an asylum claim.

 Afghans deserve an opportunity to rebuild their lives without the fear and limitations associated with uncertain immigration status.